GoogleContainerTools/skaffold/docs/content/en/docs/references/cli/_index.md

 Options:
       --add-skaffold-labels=true: Add Skaffold-specific labels to rendered manifest.
 If false, custom labels are still applied.
 Helpful for GitOps model where Skaffold is not the deployer.
-  -a, --build-artifacts=: File containing build result from a previous 'skaffold build --file-output' -d, --default-repo='': Default repository value (overrides global config)
+  -a, --build-artifacts=: File containing build result from a previous 'skaffold build --file-output'
-      --digest-source='local': Set to 'local' to build images locally and use digests from built images; Set to 'remote' to resolve the digest of images by tag from the remote registry; Set to 'none' to use tags directly from the Kubernetes manifests.
+      --cache-artifacts=true: Set to false to disable default caching of artifacts -d, --default-repo='': Default repository value (overrides global config) --digest-source='local': Set to 'local' to build images locally and use digests from built images; Set to 'remote' to resolve the digest of images by tag from the remote registry; Set to 'none' to use tags directly from the Kubernetes manifests.
 Set to 'tag' to use tags directly from the build.
   -f, --filename='skaffold.yaml': Path or URL to the Skaffold config file